limarman/YouSpeakWhatYouHear/subtitle-collections.md

 A list of the providers supported by Subliminal
 - https://github.com/Diaoul/subliminal/tree/main/src/subliminal/providers
 - this also gives an overview of the ways to query with IMDB-ID
+- Querying by IMDB-ID does not seem to work very well so far

 ## Opensubtitles.com

 - there seems to exist an API key
+- but all of this is quite expensive.. smallest plan is 20$ a month! (https://opensubtitles.stoplight.io/docs/opensubtitles-api/fcgiyz3p7sqn9-api-subscription-prices)

 ## Opensubtitles.org